 Ben BUTTERFIELD, a young boy suspected to belong to Dudley from his marriage to Jan.
 Later, a secret visit with Ben leaves Dudley without an alibi during the Pantyhose Strangler’s reign of terror.
 Portrayed by Ben Huber.

 Dudley BUTTERFIELD, Arnold Feather's movie buff friend from catering school who comes to Number 96 to work in the deli.
 He swaps jobs with Arnold to become the chef at Norma's Bar.
 Later, he tries his hand as the proprietor of the nearby Bun 'n Oven restaurant (in partnership with Arnold), which they rename The Continental.
-After a disastrous brawl breaks out on opening night, they keep the name but convert the business into a hairdressing salon.
-Later, he transforms Norma's Bar into Duddles' disco.
+After a disastrous brawl breaks out on opening night, they keep the name but convert the business into a hairdressing salon, employing Dudley's cousin, Jaja Gibson, as their trained stylist.
+Later, Dudley transforms Norma's Bar into Duddles' disco.
 Dudley is Don Finlayson's live-in lover for a long time, but considers himself bisexual.
 He has a troubled, secret relationship with Carol Finlayson and, upon moving into Flat 6, with hairdresser Rhonda Jackson.
 After winning TV's King of Trivia crown, Dudley is given a job as an on-air personality, introducing classic movies.
 He falls in love with Shani Carroll, which leads to his violent death in a siege at the wine bar.
 Portrayed by Chard Hayward.

 Jan BUTTERFIELD, Dudley's wife from his hidden past and the mother of a young boy, Ben.
-Jan is terrified of her brother - but is it he or Dudley who is Ben's real father?
+Jan lived with a man called John Traynor after she left Dudley.
+She is terrified of her brother, Tony Everett - but is it he or Dudley who is Ben's real father?
 Portrayed by Denise Otto.

 Mabel BUTTERFIELD, Dudley's mother, an avid gambling enthusiast, who lives with her sister, Brenda, at Beecroft.
 Portrayed by Sheila Helpmann.